sirmaxworld/ai-solver/PRICING.md

 ### What about data privacy?
 Your code never leaves your machine.
 We only process the problem descriptions, not your actual codebase.

+### Do unused tokens roll over?
+No, tokens reset each billing period to keep pricing simple and fair.

 ## 🎁 Volume Discounts